conhill/tombot/README.md

 # The Ringo Bot 3000

 Bot to mimic a friend.
-Tweets a NYT article relating to trump every 2 hours.
+Madlibs out twitter messages